yaellgrs/yaellgrs/README.md

 ## Hi there 👋

-I'm a franch game Developper, who is specialized on 2D game ( for now ).
+I'm a french game Developper, who is specialized on 2D game ( for now ).

 - 👯 I’m looking to collaborate on game